David Ari Leon

-David Ari Leon (born December 12, 1967) is an American music supervisor, composer, songwriter and musician.
+David Ari Leon (born December 12, 1967) is an Emmy Award-nominated American composer, music supervisor songwriter and musician.

 Leon's first professional music credit was in 1990 working with Danny Elfman on the feature film Nightbreed.
 He is best known for writing and supervising music for Marvel Entertainment on titles including Spider-Man and The Incredible Hulk.
 He is a songwriter on the themes to the Marvel series The Avengers: Earth's Mightiest Heroes and The Super Hero Squad Show, and composed the main title music to the shows Xyber 9: New Dawn and Mr. Bill Presents.
-Leon was also commissioned by NASA to be the music supervisor on their video "29 Days on the Edge" about the James Webb Space Telescope which NASA released in conjunction with the launch of the space telescope in 2021.
+Leon was commissioned by the Academy of Motion Pictures to compose music for their Academy Museum of Motion Pictures exhibition “Path to Cinema,” as well as being commissioned by NASA to be the music supervisor on their video "29 Days on the Edge" about the James Webb Space Telescope which NASA launched in 2021.

 Featured music

 Leon has been featured as a music artist on NPR's syndicated programs Morning Edition and All Things Considered in ten episodes between the years 2005 to 2018.

 He was also featured on the album "Rockabye Baby!
 Baby's Favorite Rock Songs," which was available exclusively at Starbucks March 23 – April 19, 2010.
 The album reached #3 on Billboards Kids Albums chart, #18 on the Billboard Independent Albums, and #111 on the Billboard Top 200.
 It contains a version of the Rolling Stones song Ruby Tuesday that Leon performed and produced for the Rockabye Baby! series, which also features the artists Björk, Journey and Kanye West.